akaishimichelle/made-data-science-the-americas/README.md

+# A case study of economic dynamics in the USA from the 20th and 21st centuries; median compensation, productivity and poverty level trends
+This case study explores the economic dynamics of the USA by examining trends in median compensation, productivity, and poverty-level wages over the course of the 20th and 21st centuries.
+It primarily investigates how changes in productivity and median compensation have influenced annual poverty level wages during two distinct time periods: the 1980-1990s and the 2010-2020s.
+Additionally, it delves into patterns based on gender, seeking to understand how these economic factors have differently impacted men and women over time.
+Moreover, I was quite interested in studying the patterns at the time of COVID-19 breakout (2019/2020) as well.

+The study mainly tries to answer the question: "How has productivity and median compensation affected the annual poverty level wages in the USA from two distinct time periods?" along with the following subsequent questions:

+a) What are some major patterns from the 2 time periods (1980-1990 vs 2010-2020)?

+b) What are some major patterns based on gender for these parameters?

 # Methods of Advanced Data Engineering Template Project

 This template project provides some structure for your open data project in the MADE module at FAU.